-You have to go to Troubleshoot, and then to Startup Settings and you will see a list of options.
+You have to go to Troubleshoot, and then to Startup Settings.
+Here you will see a list of options.
 We are interested to reboot in Safe Mode.

 Once you’ve booted in Safe Mode, you should press Windows key + R to open up a run tab here.

-Type msconfig.exe and once this is open you have to go to the Services and click on the Service line to alphabetize everything.
+Type and run msconfig.exe.
+Once it’s opened, you have to go to the Services and click on the Service line to alphabetize everything.
 Now you should find Windows Error Reporting Service and untick it.

 Reboot your device and the blinking will go away.